Five Dollar Wrench

 Google said: "Raspberry Pi.
 A low cost computer."

 "Nope.
-It's a tech-nerd thing, but not necesarily a tech-bro thing."
+It's a tech-nerd thing, but not necessarily a tech-bro thing."

 "What about a penguin?" she asked.